 The Filecoin protocol refers to the communication standard that independent participants (miners and clients) adopt as part of our network.
 This standard is implemented in the Filecoin codebase and run by all participants on the Filecoin network.
 The protocol enables Filecoin’s data storage and retrieval service without relying on a single coordinator.
 The Filecoin protocol builds on the decentralized storage network, novel Proofs-of-Storage, verifiable markets and useful Proof-of-Work.

-The filecoin token is the native crypto token of the Filecoin network, similar to bitcoin and ether.
+The Filecoin token (FIL) is the native crypto token of the Filecoin network, similar to bitcoin and ether.
 Filecoin is used to participate and transact in the Filecoin network (i.e., pay for data storage and retrieval).

 The Filecoin project includes the Filecoin protocol, Filecoin codebase, filecoin token, supporting communities (participants, developers, investors and token holders), project communications, and a team of individuals.
 The Filecoin project team is responsible for developing the Filecoin network’s codebase, launching the network, and cultivating the ecosystems that support the miner, user, developer, and investor communities of the network.